 As Professor of History of Art, Steve Kershaw ran the European Studies

-Classical Tour for Rhodes College and the University of the South for the past seven years.
+Classical Tour for Rhodes College and the University of the South for over a decade.

 European Studies is a sixteen-week program offered jointly by Rhodes College and The University of the South (Sewanee) in the USA that takes place from mid summer through early Fall.
 It is a full semester of study abroad and offers the unique experience of studying in a variety of locations in Europe.
 Students choose between two academic options, or "tracks", within European Studies.
 Steve Kershaw taught for Option One: Ancient Greece and Rome: The Foundations of Western Civilization.
 This provided a broad study of the culture and thinking of Ancient Greece and Rome, intended both for Classical Studies majors and those who are not specialist classicists.
 It is designed to show the fundamental contribution made by the arts and science of the Ancient World to modern